-3.6 Following the release of Semester 2 results, all faculties will interrogate the student information system to identify students who meet the APC triggers, being the criteria for considering exclusion of a student with unsatisfactory academic progress.
+3.5 Following the release of Semester 2 results, all faculties will interrogate the student information system to identify students who meet an APC Trigger, being the criteria for considering exclusion of a student with unsatisfactory academic progress.

-3.7 The APC triggers are university-wide except where, with the approval of Academic Board, faculty-specific rules are developed that are more comprehensive.
+3.6 The APC Triggers are university-wide except where, with the approval of Academic Board, faculty-specific rules are developed.
 The application of faculty-specific rules needs to be communicated to students in advance of the progress review.
-Alternatively, the faculty board may choose to impose less stringent APC triggers.
+Alternatively, the Dean may choose to impose less stringent APC Triggers.

-3.8 The Faculty Board may find a student meets an APC trigger where at the end of the academic year:
+3.7 The Dean may form the view that a student meets an APC Trigger where at the end of the academic year:

-3.8.1 After 2 semesters of candidature, the student has passed less than 50% of the student's enrolment; or
+3.7.1 after 2 semesters of enrolment, the student has passed less than 50% of that student's enrolment; or

-3.8.2 the student has failed the same compulsory subject twice; or
+3.7.2 the student has failed the same compulsory unit twice; or

-3.8.3 the student has failed to comply with any terms or conditions imposed by the faculty board under Statute 6.2 or by an APC; or
+3.7.3 the student has failed to comply with any terms or conditions imposed by the Dean under regulation 30(1)(a) of the Monash University (Academic Board) Regulations or by an APC; or

-3.8.4 the student has been enrolled for two-thirds or more of the maximum candidature for the course and satisfactorily completed 50% or less of the course; or
+3.7.4 the student has been enrolled for two-thirds or more of the maximum duration of the course and satisfactorily completed 50% or less of the course; or

-3.10 Where the faculty board considers a student's academic results or progression do not meet progress requirements (i.e. an APC trigger is set off), the student is referred to an APC by issuing a Notice of Referral and Hearing.
+3.11 Where the Dean considers a student's academic results or progression is not satisfactory (i.e. an APC Trigger is met), the student is referred to an APC by issuing a Notice of Referral and Hearing.